How to run multiple ad campaigns on Facebook without bans

 If you are currently running a campaign and have a second objective, it is best to run a separate campaign to avoid confusing the algorithm and your users.
 Your Facebook ads will be shown to users who are most likely to take the action you set as your objective.

 Looking for a convenient way to manage multiple accounts on one device?
 Multilogin lets you do just that.
-Using our powerful tool, you are able to open and run multiple accounts from a single device.
+Using our powerful tool, you can open and run multiple accounts from a single device.
 Each account will function as if it were running on a separate device.

 Boost your business with Multilogin today.